polkadot-js/docs/docs/extension/cookbook.md

 if (extensions.length === 0) {
     // no extension installed, or the user did not accept the authorization
-    // in this case we should inform the use and give a link to the extension return;
+    // in this case we should inform the user and give a link to the extension return;
 }